-- 37.1.1 Income the Sub-Funds will be liable to corporation tax on its taxable income, less management and other allowable expenses, at the same rate as the lower rate of income tax (currently 20%).
-Dividends from UK resident companies and other UK authorised investment funds are not generally chargeable to corporation tax. - 37.1.2 Capital gains Capital gains accruing to the Sub-Funds will be exempt from UK tax on chargeable gains. - 37.1.3 Stamp duty reserve tax ("SDRT") Generally, there will be no Stamp duty reserve tax (SDRT) charge when Shareholders surrender or redeem their Shares.
+37.1.1.1 The Company will be liable to corporation tax on its taxable income, less management and other allowable expenses, at the same rate as the lower rate of income tax (currently 20%).
+Dividends from UK resident companies and other UK authorised investment funds are not generally chargeable to corporation tax.

+37.1.2 Capital gains

+37.1.2.1 Capital gains accruing to the Company will be exempt from UK tax on chargeable gains.

+37.1.3 Stamp duty reserve tax ("SDRT")

+37.1.3.1 Generally, there will be no Stamp duty reserve tax (SDRT) charge when Shareholders surrender or redeem their Shares.
 However, where the redemption is satisfied by a non-pro rata in specie redemption, then a charge to SDRT may apply.